-The Duke Department of Orthopaedic Surgery places a strong emphasis on research excellence, focused on generating and implementing new knowledge to improve rehabilitation and musculoskeletal care for people throughout
+Duke Department of Orthopaedic Surgery places a strong emphasis on research excellence, focused on generating and implementing new knowledge to improve rehabilitation and musculoskeletal care for people throughout the world.

-Duke Orthopaedics researchers include faculty who are primarily focused on research; practicing clinicians who also engage in research; faculty from our Doctor of Physical Therapy division; and scores of trainees.
-This cutting edge research spans from fundamental biology to population-based investigations.
-Many of our researchers have relationships with Duke University’s fundamental science departments and research institutes through joint or secondary appointments, facilitating links to the wealth of high quality researchers and core facilities throughout Duke’s campus.
+This cutting-edge research spans from fundamental biology to population-based investigations.
+Many of our researchers have relationships with Duke University’s fundamental science departments and research institutes through joint or secondary appointments, facilitating links to the wealth of high-quality researchers and core facilities throughout Duke’s campus.

 Cell, Genetic, and Developmental Biology